-The Highlands Region Historic, Cultural, and Archaeological Resources data layer for [insert municipality] Chester as of November 2007 is depicted on Figure [insert Figure number] 28.
-There are insert number of cultural resources [mjh3]-The Borough includes a New Jersey Historic District and several historic sites and areas including:
+The Highlands Region Historic, Cultural, and Archaeological Resources data layer for [insert municipality] the Borough of Stanhope as of November 2007 is depicted on Figure [insert Figure number] 24.
+There are [insert number of cultural resources] three (3) historic, cultural, and archaeological resources in the Borough of Stanhope includinged the Delaware, :ackawanna and Western Railroad Lackawanna Cutoff Historic District, Plaster Mill and the Stanhope Historic District[insert listing for municipality].